liqd/adhocracy4/docs/phases_and_modules.md

 -   each module belongs to a project
 -   each module only has phases from one app
+-   modules are ordered by weight per default
--   modules are ordered by start date of first phase
+-   if a project has more than one module, the modules are either clustered if they are overlapping or ordered by module start
 -   a project defines a "last active" module as
     -   the module of the last active phase
     -   the last active phase is defined as the last starting phase out of all past